-Some of the downsides of mortgage life insurance will depend on who it ‘s purchased through.
+Some of the downsides of mortgage life insurance will depend on who it’s purchased through.

 a) The mortgage lender may offer mortgage life insurance.
 In this case, there is no negotiation on the premiums.
 For example, the insured may not know if there is any discount that could be available.

 b) The mortgage value goes down.
 The insurance premiums do not.
-Assume someone has a mortgage for ten years.
-They make payments on this for the ten years.
+Assume someone has had a mortgage for ten years.
+They make payments on this for ten years.
 Each year the amount owing on the mortgage goes down.
 If the insured were to pass away only the amount left on the mortgage is paid out.
 There would not be anything left over to pay to the estate.
 So if the starting mortgage was $300,000.
 The insurance coverage is on this amount.
-The premiums are based on this amount owed.
+The premiums are based on the amount owed.
 If the insured passed away and the mortgage balance was $250,000.
 This is all the insurance company would pay.
 Yet, the premiums had continued all along based on the value of the $300,000.

 c) Quite often the cost of mortgage life insurance is higher.
 When compared to other types of insurance that could be used to cover the mortgage.